bwu99/nov2020_homework/README.md

 https://www.theice.com/products/6590258/Henry-LD1-Fixed-Price-Future
 - Product 3: Heat Rate Futures - XPR
 https://www.theice.com/products/27998706/ERCOT-North-345KV-Physical-HR-Peak-HE-0700-2200-Future
+#### Data Files:
+- **dataset.xlsx** for same strip (December 2016 product), the file provides the daily settlement prices of those products.
 #### Requirements:
-- create understanding of the products
+- create understanding of the products from the links provided. (do more research with uncleared concepts)
 - assume Product 1 has no liquidation in the market and we are holding the physical power (same settlement as Product 1), how to use Product 2 & 3 to hedge our exposure to physical power (again, same settlement as Product 1)?
-  - creating an Excel file with weekly rebalance of your positions (only rebalance Product 2) to try to achieve hedging.
+ - create Excel file model with weekly rebalance of your positions (only rebalance Product 2) to try to achieve hedging. within the Excel file, use parameter to decide your rebalance and summarize the efficiency of hedging.
 #### Hint:
-- for the hedging, make your own assumptions and explain in summary report
+- make your own assumptions and explain in summary report
 - notice contract size limit